DeltaLima/pixelfloot/README.md

-# pixelfloot
+# ./pixelfloot

 Origin: https://git.la10cy.net/DeltaLima/pixelfloot

-an very simple and dirty pixelflut client to draw images, written in bash. pixelfloot was built during the 37c3. in its actual state, its just a mess.
+an very simple and dirty pixelflut client to draw images, written in bash.
+./pixelfloot.sh was built during the 37c3. in its actual state, its just a mess.
 I hope i will find time to put it in a more usable and readable format.

 ## examples